Dissertation: How to structure it?

 - Addresses a gap in the literature and proposes a solution to an unresolved problem

-- Has a new approach to the topic and advances a theoretical debate
+- Has a new approach to the topic

 This section describes how you conducted your research.
 It allows your reader to assess its validity.
 Methodology generally includes: